Residency Program Directors

 Director

 Nuri B. Farber, MD assumed the directorship of the residency training program in July 2007 after having been the Assistant Director for over ten years.
 He received his psychiatric training at Washington University and is board certified in general adult psychiatry.
 After completing his residency training in 1993, he joined the faculty at Washington University.
 His clinical interests include psychosis, dementia, depression, and mental retardation.
-He is an attending on the inpatient and ECT services at Barnes-Jewish Hospital.
+He is an attending on the inpatient and ECT/ketamine services at Barnes-Jewish Hospital.
 In addition to his administrative, teaching and clinical roles, he is active in research.
-He currently is studying the ability of several clinically important agents to kill neurons and glia in the developing nervous system.
-He is also investigating the antidepressant effects of ketamine.
+He currently is studying ECT and the antidepressant effects of ketamine.

 Associate Director